-2.2 Federal Formula Funds
+2.3 Federal Formula Funds

-2.2.1 Section 5307 Urbanized Area Formula Grants
+2.3.1 Section 5307 Urbanized Area Formula Grants

 Federal formula funding is provided to Urbanized Areas (UZA) for public transportation capital, planning, job access, and reverse-commute (JARC) projects.
-Operating expenses may also be eligible.
 Funding is allocated according to population size, and a combination of bus revenue vehicle miles, bus passenger miles, fixed-guideway revenue vehicle miles, fixed-guideway route miles, demographics, and population density.
 A minimum of 20 percent local match is required.
-There is significant competition for relatively low funding amounts.
+There is significant competition for relatively low funding amounts among transit operators in the San Francisco-Oakland UZA, where West County is located.
+The San Francisco-Oakland UZA is the most oversubscribed in terms of funding availability in the region.

 In the San Francisco Bay Area, funding allocations are subject to allocation according to MTC criteria, which tends to favor capital infrastructure renewal projects.
-Funds are allocated to most Bay Area transit agencies, who use funding to support capital infrastructure renewal projects and rail and bus fleet replacement.
-MTC's Section 5307 FY 2016 funding allocation for Contra Costa totaled \$13.8 million for the Central Contra Costa Transit Authority (CCCTA)'s replacement of three paratransit vans and 31 buses (30' and 35' long) and ADA paratransit assistance.
-Other funded projects include BART preventive maintenance (\$5.2 million), Caltrain's Revenue Vehicle Rehab Program (\$54,000), and JARC projects (\$4.5 million).
+Funds available on a yearly basis are allocated to Bay Area transit agencies, who use funding to support capital infrastructure renewal projects and rail and bus fleet replacement.
+MTC's Section 5307 FY 2016 funding allocation included AC Transit's procurement of 65 40' long urban buses (\$23.9 million) and facilities upgrade (\$8.6 million) and BART preventive maintenance (\$5.2 million).
+Given the significant demand for these funds from capital infrastructure renewal projects, they are generaly not available to support transit expansion projects.

-2.2.2 Section 5339 Bus & Bus Facilities Grants
+2.3.2 Section 5339 Bus & Bus Facilities Grants

 Section 5339 funding is for capital investments in bus and bus facilities, primarily allocated by formula.
 Remaining funds are competitively allocated with no single grantee receiving more than 10 percent of the annual discretionary program.
 A sub-program provides grants for bus and bus facility projects that support low and zero-emission vehicles.
 A minimum 20 percent local match is required.
-Funds are allocated by formula to most Bay Area transit agencies to support bus fleet replacement and bus facilities projects..
-In FY 2016 a total of \$1.9 million in discretionary grants were awarded to Bay Area transit agencies including CCCTA, Eastern Contra Costa Transit Authority (ECCTA), San Francisco Municipal Transportation Agency (SFMTA), and Santa Clara Valley Transportation Authority (VTA).
+Funds are allocated by formula to the 12 Bay Area urbanized areas based on population and service factors to support bus fleet replacement and bus facilities projects.
+There is also significant competition for relatively low funding amounts from transit operators in the San Francisco-Oakland UZA.
+MTC applies its own criteria to allocate federal transit formula funds to Bay Area transit agencies, but Section 5339 discretionary grants are directly awarded by FTA to transit agenices without suballocation by MTC.
+In FY 2016 a total of \$1.9 million in discretionary grants were awarded to Bay Area transit agencies.
+Agencies receiving grant awards included CCCTA, Eastern Contra Costa Transit Authority (ECCTA), San Francisco Municipal Transportation Agency (SFMTA), and Santa Clara Valley Transportation Authority (VTA).

-2.2.3 Surface Transportation Block Grants (STBG)
+2.3.3 Surface Transportation Block Grants (STBG)